voyager1winterberry/cse372-01srs/srsV2-5.md

 * Communication shall include a means of communicating with myJym to receive help.

 #### 1.3.1.6 Memory <a name="1.3.1.6-memory" />
+Memory will be utilized by the system to save different pieces of information.
-* **Primary memory** shall be used to store the user’s data such as **profile** and user agreements. **Secondary memory** will not be utilized.
+* **Primary memory** shall be used to store the user’s data such as profile and user agreements.
+* Secondary memory will not be utilized.
+* A history log containing events that occur will be stored in a database.

 #### 1.3.1.7 Operations <a name="1.3.1.7-operations" />
+The following are operations that different groups can do with myGym.
 * Operations by the user shall include:
-    - Creating a profile upon first use of the app
+    * Creating a profile upon first use of the app
-    - Connect with trainers that can offer insight and assistance into the workout  schedule of the user
+    * Update personal profile
+    * Delete personal profile
+    * Create workout plans
+    * Connect with trainers
-    - Learn how to use gym equipment by scanning a QR code on the machine and watching the associated video.
+    * Learn how to use gym equipment by scanning a QR code on the machine and   watching the associated video.
+    * Edit personal profile
+    * Home screen page access

-    - Operations by the Trainers shall include:
+* Operations by the Trainers shall include:
-    - Creating a profile upon first use of the app
+    * Creating a profile upon first use of the app
-    - Receiving approval from myJym to contact and train users through an approval process -Connect with users through messaging and other means through the app to assist with training goals
+    * Update trainer profile
+    * Delete trainer profile
+    * Create workout plans
+    * Send messages to users
+    * Send workout plans to users
+    * Edit user workout plans
+    * Create workout tutorials

 #### 1.3.1.8 Site Adaption Requirements <a name="1.3.1.8-site-adaption-requirements" />
-The system must be available in the following formats.
+The system must be able to adapt to the following situations.
-* Android
-* IOS
-* Web application
+* On a mobile device without location services, the system will allow a user to enter their location in order to find trainers and workouts.

 #### 1.3.1.9 Interfaces with Services <a name="1.3.1.9-interfaces-with-services" />
 The different services that the system will interact with.